Skip to content

 • Tag

-Tags are a very useful organisation object type in Capacities.
+Tags are a very useful organization object type in Capacities.
 Think of them like keywords that you can assign objects or blocks.
 If you click on a tag, you can see all of the places it has been used.

 Read more about tags here.